 ❖ Idaho Conservation League – In addition to promoting clean, renewable energy and preserving fish and wildlife areas in Idaho, The Tzó-Nah Fund supports the Oil & Coal Transport Campaign that began in 2015 to prevent transport in the Powder River Basin of Northern Idaho.
 In 2018, support continues with the Scotchman Peaks Wilderness bill, Central Idaho Dark Sky Reserve and arsenic cleanup in Montezuma Creek, a tributary of the Middle Fork, Boise River.
 In 2019, The Tzó-Nah Fund is a continued supporter inspiring others to advocate for clean water in our rivers and streams and for a clean energy future in Idaho and beyond.

 ❖ Land Trust of the Treasure Valley – The Tzó-Nah Fund actively supports the conservation of open space along the Boise River and in the foothills through the Land Trust of the Treasure Valley; Harrison Hollow (2012), The Kids-n-Nature Stewardship Program (2012-2013) connecting students with nature by monitoring water quality, bird watching, planting native plants and restoring trails.
 The Tzó-Nah Fund, producer of the Les Bois Film Festival (2016-2019), supports showing nature focused films working to observe and preserve nature close to home.
-Please join us in sponsoring this event on March 2nd for the 1pm matinee or the evening showing at 7pm at the Egyptian Theatre in downtown Boise were both fabulous.
+Thank you for joining us in sponsoring the March 2nd event.
+The matinee and evening showings at the Egyptian Theatre in downtown Boise were both fabulous.
 See you next year!

 ❖ Peace Corps – Solar Stove Project - The Tzó-Nah Fund participates in providing education in rural areas on the benefits of using solar energy for cooking, rather than wood or gas reducing negative respiratory effects from biomass cooking, and the removal of trees from forests increasing opportunities for biodiversity; Mexico